MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

    :::column-end:::
 :::row-end:::

-### Afficher les icônes d’alignement et le quadrillage lorsque les dispositions de Flexbox changent à l’aide des propriétés CSS
+### <a name="display-alignment-icons-and-gridlines-when-flexbox-layouts-change-using-css-properties"></a>Afficher les icônes d’alignement et le quadrillage lorsque les dispositions de Flexbox changent à l’aide des propriétés CSS

 <!--  Title: Display alignment icons and gridlines for changes to Flexbox layouts from CSS properties  -->
 <!--  Subtitle:  CSS autocomplete in the Styles tool now displays icons next to Flexbox properties to help you review the effect a property has on your Flexbox layout -->